beeb/beeb-li/src/lib/posts/aws-lambda-rust-docker.md

 "docker run --rm -p 8080:8080 hello_world:latest"
 ]} />

-The request needs to have the `POST` method and a JSON body matching the [Payload 2.0 format](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html).
+The request needs to be sent with the `POST` method and a JSON body matching the [Payload 2.0 format](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html).
 It wraps our `GET` HTTP request with some metadata, and a minimal payload for our example would be: